Hunting in Uganda Safaris

 As a country, Uganda experiences a warm tropical climates and the average temperature range is 25C to 29C / 77F to 84F with temperatures rarely dropping below 5C. however it is also worth noting that this climate isn’t uniform across the country with the variation in altitude modifying it.

 In Uganda, sport hunters are required to get a hunting license as well as a permit for your riffle before arriving into the country.
 A fee of US$100 should be paid as a conservation fee daily per hunter while non-hunters will pay a fee of US$ 40 per day ad these fees have been set by the regulating authorities.
 There are special charges that have been to shooting some particular animals such as hyenas -$100, leopards – $2000 and hippos – $1000.

 Which Fire arms to Use when Sport Hunting

 The best combination would be 20 hard & 20 soft for a heavy riffle or sixty (60) rounds when bringing a light riffle.
 Automatic and semi-automatic firearms, as well as hand guns, are not allowed for hunting.
 Furthermore, silencers are strictly prohibited.
 For buffaloes, you are recommended to use a .375 to .416, while for other wildlife you can use a .270 to .300.
-In Uganda, hunters are permitted to bring two (2) riffles and although there is no maximum value on the number of ammunitions to bring into the country, the weight restrictions which are about 11 pounds will surely restrict you.
-There are also ammunitions and rifles available for hire at an additional cost for those who do not wish to bring their own.
+In Uganda, hunters are permitted to bring two (2) riffles and although there is no maximum value on the number of ammunition to bring into the country, the weight restrictions which are about 11 pounds will surely restrict you.
+There are also ammunition and rifles available for hire at an additional cost for those who do not wish to bring their own.

 Please do not forget to get full insurance cover for all your fire arms when traveling to Uganda and to the rest of Africa